-CCRI students earning their Liberal Arts degree may choose to concentrate in Foreign Languages and Cultures.
+CCRI students earning their Liberal Arts degree may choose to concentrate in World Languages and Cultures.
 This concentration prepares students for further study at the baccalaureate level.
-One of the only community colleges in New England to offer eight languages, CCRI's Foreign Languages and Cultures Department provides students with opportunities and events that reach beyond the textbook, giving them a true feeling for what it is like to be a part of and experience a foreign culture.
+One of the only community colleges in New England to offer eight languages, CCRI's World Languages and Cultures Department provides students with opportunities and events that reach beyond the textbook, giving them a true feeling for what it is like to be a part of and experience a foreign culture.

 *Areas of Foreign Language concentration.